RTXteam/RTX-KG2/README.md

 ### Python coding standards for KG2

 - Only python3 is allowed.
-- Please follow PEP8 formatting standards.
+- Please follow PEP8 formatting standards, except we allow line length to go to 160.
 - Please use type hints wherever possible.

 # Shell coding standards for KG2